+Fonti Kar1, Shinichi Nakagawa1,2, Christopher Friesen3, Daniel Noble1,2,4

 Abstract

 Introduction

 The environment is comprised of numerous factors that can simultaneously affect multiple traits.
 Phenotypic plasticity allows individuals to modify their phenotype when the environment changes.
 Phenotypic changes in response to the environment can be conceptualised as a reaction norm, where a trait is measured as a function of an environmental variable (e.g. activity rate at increasing levels of predator density (REF?)).
 Many aspects of a phenotype, such as life history ({Westneat:2009dz}), locomotor performance ({Careau:2014in}), behaviour (reviewed in{Dingemanse:2010bk}) and physiology ({Boratynski:2017jf}) are responsive to environmental conditions.
 Metabolic rate, undoubtedly a very labile trait, determines an energy turnover of an individual and is repeatedly expressed within a lifetime of any organism.
 Metabolic rate is sensitive to fluctuations in temperature and body condition and is likely to be target for selection due to its strong links to behaviour, growth and reproductive strategies (Reale et al, Stamps TREE).